-About Unicorn Booty Gay Blog
+About Unicorn Booty

-A former homeless teen, he worked closely with the homeless while attending college in Colorado and New Orleans.
-That is, until Hurricane Katrina descended upon the Gulf Coast in August of 2005, leaving him among the homeless once again.
+Kevin Farrell grew up all over the eastern seaboard, but celebrated his 18th birthday while living with a foster family on a goat farm in Massachusetts.
+To say he had an untraditional upbringing would be an understatement.
+As a former homeless teen, he worked closely with the homeless while attending college in Colorado and New Orleans.
+That is, until hurricane Katrina descended upon the gulf coast in August of 2005, leaving him among the homeless once again.
 After relocating to Seattle, he began to build a new life.
 In December 2009, he decided to take destiny by the horn and start his own company.

-Nick Vivion – Co-founder
+Nick Vivion, Co-founder

 Interested in contributing?

 To be considered, send us a short cover letter conveying your word-ninja-style, a resume, writing samples, pitches, as well as your social media handles (important).We’ll consider your pitch and get back to you in a jiffy!